0x20F/ix/README.md

 #### `prefix`
 Custom symbol for the variable inclusion syntax.

+> Note: This field (if used) needs to be the first thing in the configuration (after the declaration)

 The default is `#` so variables are included like so `#{{ variable.name }}`